uq-pupeter/jsonize/README.md

 # Jsonize

 ## Introduction
-Jsonize provides tools to convert an XML document into a JSON representation.
-Unlike most converters it allows to define a finely tuned mapping that enables the user to control exactly how the output representation looks like, avoiding the usual problems of XML to JSON conversion tools:
+Jsonize provides tools to work with and transform XML and JSON documents and map them to highly-tunable JSON representations.
+Jsonize differentiates itself from most converters through its ability to define finely tunable mappings that enable the user to control exactly how the output representation looks like.
+Jsonize solves many of the common problems that plague similar conversion tools:

-- Forced conventions on how XML attributes and elements are mapped
+- Forced conventions on how XML attributes and elements are mapped: Jsonize allows to define how XML attributes are treated.
-- Inability to cast the input values of an XML node into appropriate JSON types
+- Inability to cast the input values of an XML node into appropriate JSON types.
+Jsonize allows casting the input value into the chosen JSON basetype or inferring the best option.
-- Inability to apply any transformations or data manipulation
+- Inability to apply any transformations or data manipulation: Jsonize allows to define custom transformations applied to each input value.
-- Inability to select which nodes of the XML are to be mapped
+- Inability to select which nodes of the XML are to be mapped: Jsonize allows to pick and choose the specific input nodes that will be mapped, which can greatly speed working with huge input documents.
-- Inability to create JSON arrays as there is no corresponding data structure in XML
+- Inability to create JSON arrays as there is no corresponding data structure in XML: Jsonize allows creating JSON arrays from XML sequences.

-Jsonize works around these problems by providing fine-grained control of the conversion, working with individual XML nodes mapped into JSON nodes.
-This allows the user to work like a surgeon selecting which elements or attributes of an XML file are mapped to JSON and how.
+Jsonize works around these problems by providing fine-grained control of the conversion, working with individual XML or JSON nodes mapped into JSON nodes.
+This allows the user to work like a surgeon selecting which nodes in an XML or JSON file are mapped to JSON and how.

 ## Installation